asifhg/CGold/docs/tutorials/variables/cache.rst

 Double set
 ==========

-If variable is already in cache then command ``set(...
-CACHE ...)`` will have no effect - old variable will be used still:
+If a variable is already in cache then the command ``set(...
+CACHE ...)`` will have no effect - old variable values will be used:

 .. literalinclude:: /examples/usage-of-variables/double-set/1/CMakeLists.txt
   :language: cmake